-The City of Niagara Falls (City) has prepared the 2023 Action Plan that provides a basis for assessing performance against the 2020-2024 Consolidated Plan and identifies specific projects for the 2023 program year.
+The City of Niagara Falls (City) has prepared the 2024 Action Plan that provides a basis for assessing performance against the 2020-2024 Consolidated Plan and identifies specific projects for the 2024 program year.
 It also serves as a combined application for federal funds under three (3) of the U.S. Department of Housing and Urban Development's (HUD) formula grant programs, including CDBG, HOME, and ESG.

 The City of Niagara Falls is required to submit an Annual Action Plan (AAP) in order to receive HUD funding under three entitlement programs: Community Development Block Grant (CDBG), HOME Investment Partnerships (HOME), and Emergency Solutions Grant (ESG).
-The 2023 AAP covers the period from July 1, 2023 to June 30, 2024, and identifies projects that address critical needs within the city.
-CDBG funds will be used to assist with the development of viable neighborhoods by providing decent housing, a suitable living environment, and economic opportunities for low- and moderate-income persons.
+The 2024 AAP covers the period from July 1, 2024 to June 30, 2025, and identifies projects that address critical needs within the city.
+CDBG funds will be used to assist with the development of viable neighborhoods by providing decent housing, a suitable living environment, economic opportunities for low- and moderate-income persons and continue to eliminate blight throughout the community.
 HOME funds support the construction and rehabilitation of affordable housing for low- and moderate-income renters and homeowners.
 ESG funds help to prevent homelessness, and address the housing and supportive service needs of homeless individuals and families.
-It is City's desire to utilize these funds with integrity, excellent fiscal stewardship, and optimum impact to reach the greatest areas of need.
-The 2023 AAP will serve as the guide for the three aforementioned entitlement programs based on HUD guidelines and specific priorities outlined in the City's Consolidated Plan (2020-2024).
+It is the City's desire to utilize these funds with integrity, excellent fiscal stewardship, and optimum impact to reach the greatest areas of need.
+The 2024 AAP will serve as the guide for the three aforementioned entitlement programs based on HUD guidelines and specific priorities outlined in the City's Consolidated Plan (2020-2024).